 Shea’s Chase began as a way to promote mental wellness through exercise and conversation.
 We want to bring our community together for a day of fun while spreading awareness of a serious issue.

-We look forward to having you join us on November 5th of this year!
+We look forward to having you join us on October 21,2023 !
 Our traditional course starts and ends at Revolution Mill and, you can find that course here.
 All are welcome to participate in this event, young or old, solo or team, competitive runners or casual walkers.

 We’ll have all your great Shea’s Chase swag gear ready for pick up from 9:30-10:30 the day of the race and we start our 5K at 11 AM!